 C++ Example to convert int to string using to_string method

-Let's take an example to demonstrate how to convert int to string using to_string function in C++.
+Let's consider an illustration to showcase the process of converting an integer to a string using the to_string function in C++.

 Example